 Proving Fault in a Personal Injury Case

-A personal injury lawsuit may be appropriate after a car accident if you suffered serious injuries, catastrophic injuries or lost a loved one.
+A personal injury lawsuit may be appropriate after a car accident if you suffered serious injuries, catastrophic injuries or the wrongful death of someone close.
 In these cases, it is more likely for an insurance company to limit your payout to less than your injuries demand.
 The other party may not have enough insurance or the insurer may try to downsize your settlement using bad faith tactics.
 Either way, a personal injury suit may be the best way to fight for compensation from the at-fault party.

 A lawyer can help you file a civil injury lawsuit in Texas against one or more responsible parties.
 The at-fault driver, a vehicle manufacturer or the city government could be liable for causing your car accident or injuries.
 A civil lawsuit could hold the correct party or parties accountable and give you compensation for economic and noneconomic wages.
 A successful lawsuit will most likely result in better compensation than an insurance settlement in Texas.